-Another breed from the herding group of the AKC, the Belgian Tervuren, is a medium-size dog standing at 26 inches tall and weighing up to 75 pounds.
+Another breed from the herding group of the AKC, the Belgian Tervuren, is a medium-sized dog standing 26 inches tall and weighing up to 75 pounds.

 They are muscular dogs, standing up to 23.5 inches and weighing up to 84 pounds.

 The Berger Picard is one of the rarest dogs on this list and reached near extinction after the first and second World Wars.
 Bred on the farms of north-eastern France, the breed was decimated by these wars.

 Good-natured and loyal, the Berger Picard has a fawn or brindle coat, which is rough.
 Medium in size, they stand up to 25.5 inches tall and weigh up to 70 pounds.
 They have a lot of energy and are suited to an owner who can give them lots of exercises.

 The Bernese Mounting Dog is a breed that can weigh up to 115 pounds and stand up to 27.5 inches tall.
 They have a coat of black, rust, and white, which is thick and silky.